Product lifetime: Expected product lifetimes

 A conference paper by Oguchi et al. sought to identify and test differences in definitions of product lifetime expectations.
 Oguchi et al. illustrated that previous research into expected product lifetimes has been inconsistent in its use of the term expected product lifetimes.
 For example, Cooper enquires about "reasonable" expected lifetimes, while Brook Lyndhurst discusses "normal" expected lifetimes.
-Wieser et al. identified the tension between everyday expectations and desires, distinguishing between these expectations in his study of 21 products.
+Wieser et al. identified the tension between everyday expectations and desires, distinguishing between these expectations in their study of 21 products.
 In addition, earlier work by Tasaki et al. and more recent work by WRAP have asked users to report both how long they have owned an item for, and how long they expect to use the item for in future: WRAP term this "active use".
 Building on these previous studies (described above), Oguchi et al. identified and tested three distinct definitions of expected product lifetimes, these are outlined below.